Page contents © TK Boyd, Sheepdog Software, 2/06-2/21.

 Something you CAN'T do: ... at least not with Open Office: Access a MySQL server on the web hosting company "1and1.com"s servers... but I tell you how you can use data from such databases in your web pages, via PHP.

 Using dates in records to select records: If your database has dates in it, stored in the "date" data-type, a few "interesting" ramifications arise.
 This "how to" shows you how to build queries for extracting records based on dates in them.

-Simple mailing list- creating mailing labels: Another "bad" tutorial- doesn't explain, you won't understand... but it may give you a "click this" answer, if that's all you want.
+Simple mailing list- creating mailing labels: Another "bad" tutorial- doesn't explain, you won't understand what you are doing... but it may give you a "click this" answer, if that's all you want.

 How to clone an Open Office database: Cloning your data tables, forms, queries, reports, and registering the clone.